 So, you’ve decided you want to conduct your own research.
 What’s next?

-Step 1: Identify a faculty mentor
+Step 1: Identify a faculty research mentor

-The first thing you need to do is find somebody to mentor you.
+The first thing you need to do is find somebody to work with you.
 Visit the Division of Biological Sciences research website, and the University of Montana’s Undergraduate Research website to learn about the exciting research going on here at UM.
 You can also visit the lab web pages of the faculty in DBS.
 Read through the research interests of all of the faculty members and find a few people whose research really interests you.
 You can also check out professors in other departments on campus, like Wildlife Biology, Chemistry and Biochemistry, or Biomedical and Pharmaceutical Sciences.

 cell/developmental biology: Sarah Certel (firstname.lastname@example.org)